Home » Workshop » Benches » The Best Woodworking Vises, Types and How To Mount Them

 Overview

-It’s easy with vises to spend more on the vise than you’d spend on the workbench.
+It’s easy with vises to spend more on the vise than the workbench.

-For that reason, if you’re looking to accessorize your bench and NOT break the bank than the popular Pony branded 27091 wood vise is a great entry point at a budget price.
+Therefore, if you want to accessorize your bench and NOT break the bank, the Pony branded 27091 wood vise is a great entry-level point at a budget price.

 And you won’t be sacrificing all the features as it has: